 Losing weight is not an easy task for everyone.
 However, maintaining a healthy weight is essential to preserve not only your general well-being, but also to limit the risks of developing cardiovascular disease, diabetes, joint pain, mental health disorders and certain cancers.

 Adopting healthy habits is the key to achieving and maintaining an optimal weight.
-So it’s much more than a question of appearance: it’s an investment in your long-term health.
-In our article, discover 10 common mistakes that may be preventing you from sustainably losing weight.
+It is much more than a question of appearance: it’s an investment in your long-term health.
+In our article, discover “10 common mistakes that may be preventing you from sustainably losing weight“.

 Don’t hesitate to consult a healthcare professional for advice tailored to your situation.